Strategic Decarb 101

 This first course of the series will explore Resource Efficient Decarbonization (RED) as a replicable solutions framework used to develop carbon neutrality roadmaps for large buildings in cold climates.
 Using real-world examples from Empire Building Challenge retrofit projects, participants will learn how to apply the RED framework to create comprehensive, long-term decarbonization plans for their buildings.
 Additionally, the training will review a range of technical solutions for decarbonizing buildings, highlighting how prioritization of these technologies can optimize retrofits.

-Sign up now for June 10
+Sign up for September 16

 Course 2

-SDP: Financial Analysis and Finding the Business Case (1.5 AIA LU)
+SDP: Building the Business Case for Better Decarbonization (1.5 AIA LU)

 The second course will focus on the finance and asset planning components of strategic decarbonization.
 Participants will learn how to evaluate and align technical solutions with economic realities and long-term asset strategies to inform decision-making.
 This course will also provide guidance on crafting compelling business case narratives that build stakeholder support and unlock investment for retrofits.
 By the end of the training, participants will be equipped to develop persuasive business cases that advance building decarbonization projects.

-Sign up now for June 11
+Sign up for September 18

 Course 3